 The journey over the years has taught me so much.
 I have a sincere passion for what I do, and want to make a difference in the lives of our employees, children and parents.
 I love spending time at the centers working with the directors and staff.
 I am also usually at one of the centers each weekend either painting, making repairs, cleaning carpets, or putting together new furniture or toys.
 I am a hands on owner, and love it that way!
 I take great pride in what we do at Cornerstone, and I hope we are making a difference in families lives.
+We are Christian based which means your child will learn Bible stories, pray before meals, and be taught Christian principles in their daily lessons.
 We won't always be perfect, and as hard as we try to make everyone happy I know that is an impossible task.
 However, that will never stop me from trying!
 I feel honored and blessed to be given the opportunity to take care of your children.
 I take the responsibility very seriously.
 People ask me if I miss my old job.
 Although I really miss a lot of the great people I worked with, I don't miss the corporate red tape.
 If I want to buy a new piece of playground equipment, I don't need 3 approvals and a 47 page report justifying the expense.
 I just do it because I know the kids will love it !
 I believe it just goes to show how God really knows where our heart is.
 I would not have chosen this career on my own, but God lead me to it.

 I am involved in the community and am part of the Columbia County Exchange Club, AUSA, and the Columbia County Chamber.
+I was chosen to be part of the Leadership Columbia County Program in 2017 and serve on the steering committee for Youth Leadership and Adult Leadership for the 2018 program.
 Cornerstone Academy provides financial support to the Columbia County Exchange Club which primary focusses on the prevention of child abuse.
 I firmly believe that if we all work together, we can make a difference in others lives.

 Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible.